 All cases referred to mediation will be referred to the Trial Setting Process.
-All mediations should be completed prior to the 60th day from the date of referral to the Trial Setting Process unless an extension of time is granted by the Case Management Program Judge.
-(Adopted 1/1/2013)
+All mediations should be completed before the 60th day from the date of referral to the Trial Setting Process unless the Case Management Program Judge grants an extension of time.